NxPKG/khulnasoft-docs/content/cloudflare-one/identity/users/session-management.md

 ### Subsequent Logins

-When administrators revoke a user's Cloudflare Access token, that user will not be able to log in again for up to 1 minute.
-If they attempt to do so, Cloudflare Access will display an error.
+When administrators revoke a user's Khulnasoft Access token, that user will not be able to log in again for up to 1 minute.
+If they attempt to do so, Khulnasoft Access will display an error.

 ## Log out as a user